R3E-Network/NeoRust/README.md

 ## Feature Flag System

-NeoRust uses a comprehensive feature flag system to allow you to include only the functionality you need.
+NeoRust uses a feature flag system to allow you to include only the functionality you need.
 This helps reduce compile times, decrease binary sizes, and simplify dependency management.

 ### Core Feature Groups